-Hypnotherapy for weight loss is not a sticking plaster solution to your problem.
+Hypnotherapy for weight loss does work and can be very effective, but please be aware that it is not a sticking plaster solution to your problem.
 It requires change.
 For things to change, you have to make those changes.

 Weight Loss Programmes